johnConstant/CI-PP5-burger-bar/README.md

 </details>

-### Add Category page
+### Add Menu Item page
-- Logged in admin users have the ability to add recipe categories.
+- Logged in admin users have the ability to add menu items.
-- Admin users will add a name, description, fetured image and choose whether to publish the category immediately or not.
+- Admin users will add a name, description, fetured image, price, category, allergens and choose whether to publish the menu item immediately or not.
+- Admin users also have the ability to 'feature' a menu item which will add it to the home page.
 - It is possible to leave some fields blank.
 - For easier use on small screen devices the form increases to full screen width.
-- User is provided with a feedback message that their category has been added.
+- User is provided with a feedback message that their menu item has been added.
 - User stories covered: 4, 13

 <details><summary>See feature images</summary>